cthackers/adm-zip/APPNOTE.md

    6.3.3         -Formatting changes to support           09/01/2012
                   easier referencing of this APPNOTE
                   from other documents and standards

+   6.3.4         -Address change                          10/01/2014

+   6.3.5         -Documented compression methods 16       11/31/2018
+                  and 99 (4.4.5, 4.6.1, 5.11, 5.17,
+                  APPENDIX E)

+                 -Corrected several typographical
+                  errors (2.1.2, 3.2, 4.1.1, 10.2)

+                 -Marked legacy algorithms as no
+                  longer suitable for use (4.4.5.1)

+                 -Added clarity on MS DOS time format (4.4.6)

+                 -Assign extrafield ID for Timestamps
+                  (4.5.2)

+                 -Field code description correction (A.2)

+                 -More consistent use of MAY/SHOULD/MUST

+                 -Expanded 0x0065 record attribute codes (B.2)

+                 -Initial information on 0x0022 Extra Data

+   6.3.6         -Corrected typographical error          04/26/2019
+                  (4.4.1.3)

+   6.3.7         -Added Zstandard compression method ID
+                  (4.4.5)

+                 -Corrected several reported typos

+                 -Marked intended use for general purpose bit 14

+                 -Added Data Stream Alignment Extra Data info (4.6.11)

+   6.3.8         -Resolved Zstandard compression method ID conflict
+                  (4.4.5)

+                 -Added additional compression method ID values in use

+   6.3.9         -Corrected a typo in Data Stream Alignment description
+                  (4.6.11)

 3.0 Notations
 -------------

    3.1 Use of the term MUST or SHALL indicates a required element.

-   3.2 MAY NOT or SHALL NOT indicates an element is prohibited from use.
+   3.2 MUST NOT or SHALL NOT indicates an element is prohibited from use.

    3.3 SHOULD indicates a RECOMMENDED element.

    3.4 SHOULD NOT indicates an element NOT RECOMMENDED for use.

    3.5 MAY indicates an OPTIONAL element.